ladjs/superagent/docs/index.md

 ## Setting Accept

-In a similar fashion to the `.type()` method it is also possible to set the Accept header via the short hand method `.accept()`.
-Which references `request.types` as well allowing you to specify either the full canonicalized MIME type name as type/subtype, or the extension suffix form as "xml", "json", "png", etc for convenience:
+In a similar fashion to the `.type()` method it is also possible to set the `Accept` header via the short hand method `.accept()`.
+Which references `request.types` as well allowing you to specify either the full canonicalized MIME type name as `type/subtype`, or the extension suffix form as "xml", "json", "png", etc. for convenience:

      request.get('/user')
        .accept('application/json')